 Below are links to environmental documents prepared pursuant to the California Environmental Quality Act (CEQA), available for public review for projects currently in process.
 Links are also provided below for documentation of additional selected current projects of interest.

 CEQA is a state statutory scheme that requires public agencies to study and identify potentially significant environmental impacts of proposed projects and avoid or reduce those impacts to a level of insignificance, to the extent feasible.

 The City of Irvine CEQA Manual includes procedures for environmental review, including the Vehicle Miles Traveled (VMT) Impact Analysis Guidelines in accordance with Senate Bill 743 (refer to Appendix I of Volume 3).
 The comprehensive update to the CEQA Manual was approved by the City Council on June 23, 2020.

 For additional information on VMT, please click here.

-Pursuant to Section 15168 of the State CEQA Guidelines, this project is within the scope of the project covered by previously certified Final EIR for the Planning Area 12 Project.
-Pursuant to Section 15164 of the State CEQA Guidelines, an Addendum to the PA 12 Final EIR has been prepared, and no new significant impacts would result from the project.
+A conditional use permit for a 60-unit entirely affordable apartment project, comprised of 44 base units and 16 density bonus units.
+The project also includes a Park Plan for onsite private recreation amenities and an Affordable Housing Plan.
+Pursuant to Section 15168 of the State CEQA Guidelines, this project is within the scope of the project covered by previously certified Program EIR for the IBC Residential / Mixed Use Vision Plan and Overlay Zone.
 There is no public review period required.
-The effects of the proposed project were examined in the Final EIR and all feasible mitigation measures and alternatives developed and identified in the Final EIR have been incorporated into the resolution approving the Project.
+The effects of the proposed project were examined in the Program EIR and all feasible mitigation measures and alternatives developed and identified in the Program EIR have been incorporated into the resolution approving the project.